NeuraiProject/Neurai/doc/README.md

 Is a private and temporary messaging system for Neurai that enables encrypted communication between holders of a specific token.
 This system:

 - **Does not write to blockchain**:no fees, no permanence.
-- **Encrypted messages**: only readable by token holders.
+- **Encrypted messages**: readable only by public keys selected by the sender.
 - **Direct communication**: between nodes via TCP or relay Nodes with same configuration.
 - **Temporal message**: with max 7-day expiration, custom time or all read msg check.
-- **Token ownership verification**: to send/receive.
+- **Token ownership verification**: for sending and authenticated gateway reads.
 - **Integrated TCP server**: for remote queries.
-- **Dedicated RPC gateway**: port 19002 only runs DePIN messaging RPCs (send/get).
+- **Dedicated RPC gateway**: port 19002 has a restricted DePIN RPC allowlist and a challenge/response protocol for authenticated operations.

 ## Key Features

-### 1. Privacy (In Development)
+### 1. Hybrid encryption

-- **Current status**: Encryption implemented as placeholder (plaintext messages)
-- **Future**: Messages encrypted with ECIES (Elliptic Curve Integrated Encryption Scheme)
-- Each recipient will receive a copy encrypted with their public key
-- Only token holders will be able to decrypt messages
+- Message content is encrypted once with a fresh symmetric key.
+- The symmetric key is ECIES-wrapped once for every recipient public key.
+- A recipient needs its private key and a matching wrapped key to decrypt the content.
+An address without a revealed public key cannot be included.
+- Recipient keys are a snapshot at send time.
+A later holder cannot decrypt historic content that was not encrypted for that key.

 ### 2. No Transaction Costs
 - No network fees required
 - Does not consume blockchain space
 - Completely off-chain operation

-### 3. Auto-Discovery of Participants
+### 3. Recipient resolution
-- Node automatically queries who owns the token
-- No need to manually know addresses
+- The node or client library can resolve active holders and their revealed public keys with `depingetancestorrecipients`.
+- A send to a section includes active holders of that section and its ancestors, up to the serving pool root.
-- Uses Neurai's asset index (`-assetindex`)
+- Resolution requires both the asset index (`-assetindex`) and the public-key index (`-pubkeyindex`).

 ### 4. Automatic Expiration
 - Messages expire after 7 days
 - Automatic mempool cleanup
 - Prevents data accumulation

-### 5. Token-Based Access Control
+### 5. Token-based access control

-- Only holders of the configured token can:
-  - Send messages
-  - Receive and decrypt messages
-- Automatic ownership verification
+- Sending is authorized by an active holding in the target section's ancestor chain.
+- Gateway reads require a challenge signed by the authenticated address.
+- Decryption remains cryptographic: `recipientKeys` in the message is the final visibility boundary.

 ### 6. Hierarchical Sections